z3nth10n/z3nth10n.github.io/_posts/2019-04-01-configuring-custom-domains-github-pages-part-2.md

 ### Some caveats

-In order to login on Heroku you'll need to execute the `heroku login` command, but once you make your first post if you put wrong credentials [an error would be prompting in your scene](https://devcenter.heroku.com/articles/git#http-git-authentication), if this happens to you, I have a solution for you:
+In order to login on Heroku you'll need to execute the `heroku login` command, but once you make your first commit if you put wrong credentials (at pushing) [an error would be prompting in your scene](https://devcenter.heroku.com/articles/git#http-git-authentication), if this happens to you, I have a solution for you:

 First remove Git credentials by using: